fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The above report was declared Hasan Gharib by Tirmidhi.
 However, after mentioning the above in his "Fath", Ibn Hajr quoted another hadith on the above topic from Ibn Hibb an and Tab arani, which he declared trustworthy.
 It says,"Then every thousand will intercede for seventy thousand.
 Thereafter, my Lord will usher in three handfuls of His two Handfuls."
 When Umar said "Allah is the Greatest" the Prophet added, "The seventy thousand will be allowed to intercede for their fathers, mothers and family members, and I hope that the handfuls will be from the lowest of my followers."

 When people enter Jannah, they will be told that they will be forever young, don't be sad or sick and they will stay in Paradise forever.
+It would take thousand years to pass by your property.

 Allah says I will be forever pleased with you. and people will see Allah.
 There's nothing in Jannah more beautiful than seeing Allah.

-it would take thousand years to pass by your property
+    Some faces that Day will be shining and radiant, looking at their Lord… Surah Al-Qiyamah:22-3

 </details>